ValdikSS/GoodbyeDPI/README.md

 Download [latest version from Releases page](https://github.com/ValdikSS/GoodbyeDPI/releases) and run.

 ```
+Usage: goodbyedpi.exe [OPTION...]
+ -p          block passive DPI
-1: block passive DPI, 2: fragment outbound, 4: replace Host with hoSt, 8: remove space between host header and value
+ -r          replace Host with hoSt
+ -s          remove space between host header and its value
+ -f [value]  set HTTP fragmentation to value
+ -e [value]  set HTTPS fragmentation to value

+ -1          enables all options, -f 2 -e 2 (most compatible mode, default)
+ -2          enables all options, -f 2 -e 40 (better speed yet still compatible)
+ -3          all options except fragmentation (best speed)
 ```

-Try to run `goodbyedpi.exe 13` first.
-This enables 1, 4 and 8 options (1+4+8 = 13).

-Run `goodbyedpi.exe 15` if this doesn't work.
-Fragmentation will cause slowdowns but it works in most cases.
+Try to run `goodbyedpi.exe` without any arguments first.
+If you can open blocked websites it means your ISP has DPI which can be circumvented.
+This is the slowest mode.

+Then try `goodbyedpi.exe -2`.
+It should be faster for HTTPS sites.

+Use `goodbyedpi.exe -3` if it works for your ISP's DPI.
+This is the fastest mode but not compatible with every DPI.

 # How does it work